 - 1. The Board of Examiners determines the criteria regarding the nature and content of the Clinical Internship in the internship regulations. - 2.
 The Clinical Internship regulations are set out in appendix 2 in the Rules and Regulations. - 3.
-In order to ensure that the Clinical Internship proceeds smoothly, further guidelines have been drawn up, which can be found in the manual on Clinical Internships.
-The manual can be downloaded from AskPsy.nl. - 4.
+In order to ensure that the Clinical Internship proceeds smoothly, further guidelines have been drawn up, which can be found on AskPsy.nl. - 4.
 A student can do a Clinical Internship only once during the student's programme of study.
 During the Clinical Internship the student will be supervised by a supervisor at the clinical placement and by a faculty supervisor.